rpatterson/feed-archiver/README.rst

 Because syndication feeds may have a number of different ways to correspond to library media, this functionality needs to be highly configurable and in order to be highly configurable it is more complex to customize to a specific goal.
-As such, using this feature requires using `a link path plugin`_, or the skill level of a junior developer, or someone who is comfortable reading and interpreting technical documentation, or re-using example configurations known to work by others.
+As such, using this feature requires using `an enclosure plugin`_, or the skill level of a junior developer, or someone who is comfortable reading and interpreting technical documentation, or re-using example configurations known to work by others.